gergelytakacs/Zaklady-prediktivneho-riadenia/README.md

 The code and examples available in this repository are licensed according to the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 You may share, copy and redistribute the material in any medium or format; additionally you may adapt, remix, transform, and build upon the material.
-However, we ask you to give appropriate credit to our work [by citing the book Základy Prediktívneho Riadenia (see above for a reference provided)](https://github.com/gergelytakacs/Zaklady-prediktivneho-riadenia/blob/master/README.md#citation), provide a link to the license, and indicate if changes were made.
+However, we ask you to give appropriate credit to our work [by citing the book Základy Prediktívneho Riadenia (see above for a reference provided)](https://github.com/gergelytakacs/Zaklady-prediktivneho-riadenia/blob/master/README.md#citation), provide [link to the license](https://github.com/gergelytakacs/Zaklady-prediktivneho-riadenia/blob/master/LICENSE), and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 This is a non-commercial license, that is, you may not use the material for commercial purposes.

 ## Where to buy the book